inspector-apm/inspector-codeigniter/README.md

 ## HTTP Request Monitoring

-The package provides your application with the `inspector` filter that you can use to monitor all incoming HTTP requests.
+The package provides your application with the `inspector` filter that you can use to monitor incoming HTTP requests.

-**We highly recommend** to add `inspector` to the global filters in your `app/Config/Filter.php` configuration class:
+**We highly recommend** to add `inspector` to the global filters in your `app/Config/Filter.php` configuration class in order to monitor all HTTP requests:

 ```php
 class Filters extends BaseFilters